lawrancej/CompilerKit/HACKING.md

 The folder structure of CompilerKit is as follows:

 ```
-.boilerplate        Contains boilerplate that ./generate.sh copies to the appropriate folderss.
+.boilerplate        Contains boilerplate classes for writing new GObject classes.
-build               You should make this folder yourself and run cmake inside there.
-Executables are here.
-build/Debug         The folder where executables go in Windows.
+AUTHORS             A list of people who contribute to the project.
+CMakeLists.txt      CMake configuration file for generating Makefiles.
+CONVENTIONS.md      How to write code without looking stupid.
+COPYING             The license (LGPL 2.1+)
+Doxyfile            Doxygen configuration.
+HACKING.md          This file.
+README.md           The readme.
+TODO.md             A list of TODO items.
+build/              Where the build goes (git ignores this)
+collaborators.sh    Configure git to add all AUTHORS into your git remotes for you
+dependencies/       A folder containing project dependencies.
+Currently, just the latest from lcov CVS.
-docs                Once you've built CompilerKit, all generated documentation goes there.
+docs/               All generated documentation goes there.
 Read it!
-examples            Source code demonstrations for how to use each class.
+examples/           Source code demonstrations for how to use each class.
 Shows up in the documentation.
+generate.sh         The Swiss-Army knife: it does everything.
+images/             Miscellaneous images in project documentation
-include             The include files for the CompilerKit library.
+include/            The include files for the CompilerKit library.
-src                 The CompilerKit library source code.
+src/                The CompilerKit library source code.
-tests               The test suite to exercise the CompilerKit library.
+tests/              The test suite to exercise the CompilerKit library.
 ```

 The regex classes are: `CompilerKitSymbol`, `CompilerKitEmptySet`, `CompiletKitEmptystring`, `CompilerKitConcatenation`, `CompilerKitAlternation`, `CompilerKitKleeneStar`, `CompilerKitComplement`.